GIScience/ohsome-quality-api/CONTRIBUTING.md

 setx POSTGRES_SCHEMA public
 ```

-> Another possiblity is to setup a database for development localy.
+> Another possibility is to setup a database for development locally.
 This is still work in progress.
 Please refer to this issue on GitLab for questions and progress regarding local development database: https://gitlab.gistools.geog.uni-heidelberg.de/giscience/big-data/ohsome/apps/ohsome-quality-tool/-/issues/48

 ## Usage